elad/node-imagemagick-native/README.md

     {
         srcData:        required.
 Buffer with binary image data
         colors:         required. number of colors to extract, defaults to 5
-        debug:          optional.
-1 or 0
+        debug:          optional. true or false
-        ignoreWarnings: optional.
-1 or 0
+        ignoreWarnings: optional. true or false
     }

 The method returns an array similar to: